whole-tale/wt-design-docs/ISSUE_TEMPLATE/test_plan.md

 1. Click "Create New..." and choose "Create new Tale".
 Create Tale modal should display, then close the modal.
 1. Select "Manage" button.
 Manage page should display
 1. Select "i" button should open User Guide in new tab
-1. Select "Logout" button should logout from WT
+1. Select "Notification" button should display the notification panel
 1. Select "Report a problem" button should open https://github.com/whole-tale/whole-tale/issues in new tab
 1. Select "View" on a Tale.
 The Run page should display
 1. Click the "user" icon